Selective Kondo screening and strange metallicity by sliding Dirac semimetals: Summary and Discussions

 Among many sliding-driven phenomena observed so far, the most remarkable observation is the metallic state in the SKS phase even at the half-filling.
-A moderately higher hybridization strength $V_{c,B}<V<V_{c,A}$ is required, and conventional perturbative treatment with respect to $V$ is not accessible to this region where the Luttinger theorem is violated.
+A moderately large hybridization strength $V_{c,B}<V<V_{c,A}$ is required, and conventional perturbative treatment with respect to $V$ is not accessible to this region where the Luttinger theorem is violated.
 In this sense, this metallic state is strange, distinguished from the Fermi liquid.
 Notice that in conventional heavy fermion systems the conduction and valence hybridization bands are separated by a finite Kondo gap, resulting in a Kondo insulator at the half-band filling.
 In the present model, similar conduction and valence hybridization bands with a moderate bandwidth could become active only above the $3/4$-band fillings or below the $1/4$-band fillings, corresponding to the low carrier density limit.
 For comparison, the strange metallicity in the present SKS phase is due to the in-gap hybridizing metallic state at the half-band filling, characterized by a very narrow bandwidth.
-It is remarkable that such a flat band still accommodates a van Hove singularity precisely at the Fermi energy at the half-band filling, resulting in a divergent susceptibility at the low-temperature limit.
+It is remarkable that such a nearly-flat band still accommodates a Van Hove singularity close to the Fermi energy at the half-band filling, resulting in a divergent susceptibility at the low-temperature limit.

+Here we stress that the violation of the Luttinger theorem is a robust physical feature due to the pseudo-gap nature of the Dirac metal bath and the sliding-driven inversion symmetry breaking.
+First, the present problem represents a lattice extension of the single-impurity Kondo problem in the pseudo-gap bath and the critical hybridizations resemble to the critical Kondo coupling obtained by the numerical renormalization group calculation for the corresponding Kondo model \cite{ingersent1996behavior}.
+Second, the lift of the degeneracy between $V_{c,B}$ and $V_{c,A}$ is due to the inversion symmetry breaking so that the existence of the SKS phase is robust although the values of $V_{c,B}$ and $V_{c,A}$ determined here are based on the mean-field method.
+Third, the violation of Luttinger theorem is a rigorous consequence of the paramagnetic SKS phase since half of the $f$ electrons (in the A-sublattice ) are dynamically decoupled from the Dirac metal bath.
 Therefore, our results uncover a class of new Kondo physics driven by breaking the inversion symmetry in the general multiorbital Kondo systems.
 While rich correlation effects such as ferromagnetic order and unconventional superconductivity as observed in other twisted bilayer systems can be expected, we would like to briefly discuss below the sliding-driven landscape of band structure, the accessibility of the KS transition, and the theoretical implications as concluding remarks.